Human impact on marine life: Plastic pollution

 Over 300 million tons of plastic are produced every year, half of which are used in single-use products like cups, bags, and packaging.
 At least 14 million tons of plastic enter the oceans every year.
 It is impossible to know for sure, but it is estimated that about 150 million metric tons of plastic exists in our oceans.
 Plastic pollution makes up 80% of all marine debris from surface waters to deep-sea sediments.
 Because plastics are light, much of this pollution is seen in and around the ocean surface, but plastic trash and particles are now found in most marine and terrestrial habitats, including the deep sea, Great Lakes, coral reefs, beaches, rivers, and estuaries.
 The most eye-catching evidence of the ocean plastic problem are the garbage patches that accumulate in gyre regions.
 A gyre is a circular ocean current formed by the Earth's wind patterns and the forces created by the rotation of the planet.
 There are five main ocean gyres: the North and South Pacific Subtropical Gyres, the North and South Atlantic Subtropical Gyres, and the Indian Ocean Subtropical Gyre.
 There are significant garbage patches in each of these.

-Larger plastic waste can be ingested by marine species, filling their stomachs and leading them to believe they are full when in fact they have taken in nothing of nutritional value.
+Larger plastic waste can be ingested by marine species filling their stomachs.
 This can bring seabirds, whales, fish, and turtles to die of starvation with plastic-filled stomachs.
 Marine species can also be suffocated or entangled in plastic garbage.

 The biggest threat of ocean plastic pollution comes from microplastics.
 These are small fragments of plastic debris, some of which were produced to be this small such as microbeads.
 Other microplastics come from the weathering of larger plastic waste.
 Once larger pieces of plastic waste enter the ocean, or any waterway, the sunlight exposure, temperature, humidity, waves, and wind begin to break the plastic down into pieces smaller than five millimeters long.
 Plastics can also be broken down by smaller organisms who will eat plastic debris, breaking it down into small pieces, and either excrete these microplastics or spit them out.
 In lab tests, it was found that amphipods of the species Orchestia gammarellus could quickly devour pieces of plastic bags, shredding a single bag into 1.75 million microscopic fragments.
-Although the plastic is broken down, it is still a man-made material that does not biodegrade.
+Although the plastic is broken down, it is still an artificial material that does not biodegrade.
 It is estimated that approximately 90% of the plastics in the pelagic marine environment are microplastics.
 These microplastics are frequently consumed by marine organisms at the base of the food chain, like plankton and fish larvae, which leads to a concentration of ingested plastic up the food chain.
 Plastics are produced with toxic chemicals which then enter the marine food chain, including the fish that some humans eat.